nonchem/notes/linux_notes.md

-ce                --- change until the end of a word c$                --- change to the end of the line cw                --- change until the start of the next word u                 --- undo the previous action ctrl-r            --- redo the previous action
+ce                --- change until the end of a word c$                --- change to the end of the line cw                --- change until the start of the next word ci"               --- change in "" ciw               --- change in word u                 --- undo the previous action ctrl-r            --- redo the previous action
 U                 --- undo all the changes on a line